 Choosing Your Activity

-After dedicating two months to evaluating the products in this review, our testers agreed that selecting summer footwear based upon activity is the surest way to achieve sandal satisfaction.
-Almost all of the products tested shared many common features.
-They were relatively light weight, water compatible, well ventilated, and had sticky tread.
-However, some models far outperformed others in certain metrics, making them much more adept at certain activities.
-It would be wise to decide which metrics are relevant to you and your activity and focus on the models that performed best in these areas.
+After spending many miles evaluating the products in this review, our testers agreed that selecting summer footwear based upon activity is the surest way to achieve sandal satisfaction.
+It would be wise to decide which metrics are relevant to you and your activity, and then focus on the models that performed best in these areas.

-In addition, we have assigned each product to one of three use categories to help you find your most appropriate fit.
+Also, we have assigned each product to one of three use categories to help you find your most appropriate fit.
 They all fit into at least one of these three activity categories: urban use, water activities, and hiking.
-Some of the models we wore fit into more than one category, and one rare breed of sandal (our Editors' Choice winner) fit in all of the above.
+Some of the models we wore fit into more than one category, and one rare breed of sandal (our Editors' Choice winner) fits in all of the above.

-Several products we tested are good choices for people in this category.
-The Chaco ZX/2, for example, were some of our best looking models and come in a variety of fun colors.
-If you have a high arch, you may like the ZX/2.
-The Teva Verra was another that had a comfortable footbed and had an airy, lightweight feel.
-It wouldn't be our first choice for any sort of venture that required lots of trail miles, rock hopping, or water crossings because of its uncomfortable heel strap, but it was one of our go-to shoes for urban travel.
+Several other products are notable in this category.
+The Chaco ZX/2 looks great and comes in a variety of fun colors.
+This model works particularly well for users with high arches.
+Some might find the Chaco Z/Cloud 2 slightly less stylish than the ZX/2 due to its thicker, less feminine straps, but for many, the Z/Cloud 2 is the last word in mountain town fashion.
+Check out the individual reviews to see where you land on this style debate.
+The Teva Verra is another model that has a comfortable footbed and had an airy, lightweight feel.
+It wouldn't be our first choice for any venture that required lots of trail miles, rock hopping, or water crossings because of its uncomfortable heel strap, but it was a go-to choice for urban travel.

-Last but not least, the Bedrock Cairn, winner of our Editors' Choice Award, was a high-performed in the fashion metric.
-It comes in neutral colors with flattering, low-profile straps that make this shoe not only useful, but attractive as well.
-Its elegant looks are matched by its minimalist footbed.
-Add in easy adjustability and you have a shoe that is comfortable in any environment.
+Last but not least, the Bedrock Cairn Adventure, winner of our Editors' Choice Award, was a high performer in the fashion metric.
+It comes in neutral colors with flattering, low-profile straps that make this shoe not only useful but attractive as well.
+Throughout our testing, we received a borderline weird number of compliments from strangers and friends alike while wearing the Cairn Adventure.
+Its minimalist footbed matches its elegant looks.
+Add in easy adjustability, and you have a shoe that is comfortable in any environment.

 Again, we highly recommend the Bedrock Cairn Adventure in this category.
-Because of the minimalist design, the Cairn dried quickly, and when wading in water with a sandy bed surface, the Cairn's open design allows you to easily allowed users to work pesky pebbles out from between their shoe and foot, unlike the KEEN model.
-Although the KEEN Newport H2 is another great water shoe, this is a bulkier model, and we recommend this version mostly for rafters, as the wider design can more easily accommodate dry and wetsuit booties.
+Because of the minimalist design, the Cairn Adventure dries quickly, and when wading in water with a sandy bed surface, its open design allowed users to work pesky pebbles out from between their shoe and foot, unlike the KEEN model.
+Although the KEEN Newport H2 is another great water shoe, it's significantly bulkier.
+We recommend this version mostly for rafters, as the wide design can more readily accommodate dry and wetsuit booties.

 Foot Protection & Close-Toed Construction

-The biggest downside to close-toed products is that they are open enough to allow debris to enter the footbed, but closed enough to not let this detritus get out.
+The biggest downside to close-toed products is that they are open enough to allow debris to enter the footbed, but closed enough to trap this detritus in.
 This means frequent breaks to stop and clear out the amazing amount of pebbles and twigs that seem to collect between your foot and the footbed.
-The open-toed models are even worse at keeping out debris than the close-toed versions, however, their open construction is such that the debris can just as easily fall out.
-The extra fabric on the Keens also made them significantly heavier than the open-toe models when wet.
-The only other possible downside to these shoes is that they are deceptively protective.
+The open-toed models are even worse at keeping out debris than the close-toed versions, but their open construction is such that the debris can more easily escape.
+The extra fabric on the KEENs also made them significantly heavier than the open-toe models when wet.
+The only other possible downside to these shoes is that they aren't as protective as they feel.
 They are a more protective option than open-toed models but are definitely no substitute for hiking boots or shoes.

-Once again, even a spectacularly exhaustive review cannot possibly tell you which shoe will fit your foot the best.
+Even an exhaustive review can't tell you which model will fit your foot the best.
 But it can tell you everything else.
-So check our our full review and let us help you find your perfect shoe!
+So check out our full review and let us help you find your perfect sandal!